openxpki/openxpki/doc/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The debian package comes with a shell script ``sampleconfig.sh`` that does all the work for you (look in /usr/share/doc/libopenxpki-perl/examples/).
-The script will create a two stage ca with a root ca certificate and below your issuing ca and certs for SCEP and the internal datasafe.
+The script will create a two-stage ca with a root ca certificate and below your issuing ca and certs for SCEP and the internal datasafe.

 It will also start the required services, you should be able to log into the system via the